 Candidates with these desired skills will be given preferential consideration:

-- Knowledge of Clinical Trials or clinical studies processes and procedures
+- Knowledge of infrastructure used to support clinical trials or clinical studies processes and procedures

 Leidos is a global science and technology solutions leader working to solve the world’s toughest challenges in the defense, intelligence, homeland security, civil, and health markets.
 The company’s 33,000 employees support vital missions for government and commercial customers.
 Headquartered in Reston, Virginia, Leidos reported pro forma annual revenues of approximately $10 billion for the fiscal year ended January 1, 2016 after giving effect to the recently completed combination of Leidos with Lockheed Martin's Information Systems & Global Solutions business (IS&GS).
 For more information, visit www.Leidos.com.
 The company’s diverse employees support vital missions for government and commercial customers.
 Qualified women, minorities, individuals with disabilities and protected veterans are encouraged to apply.
 Leidos will consider qualified applicants with criminal histories for employment in accordance with relevant Laws.
 Leidos is an Equal Opportunity Employer.